Hen-Mateus/Hen-Mateus/README.md

 ### Glad to see you here!

-🎓 Final-Year Technology and Design Multimedia Student | Aspiring Full Stack Developer 🌐
+🎓 Final-Year Technology and Design Multimedia Student at ESTGV, Viseu | Web Developer 🌐

-🏛️ Studying: Bachelor in Technology and Design Multimedia at ESTGV, Viseu

-🌐 Specializing in: Full Stack Development, .NET Application Programming and Web Design
+🌐 Specializing in: Web Development, .NET Application Programming and Web Design

-🔍 Passionate about merging technology and design to create captivating digital experiences.
-Proficient in programming languages and skilled in crafting visually appealing websites and interfaces.
-Excited to bring creativity and technical expertise to innovative projects.
+🔍 I'm a motivated individual with a deep passion for Web Development.
+My fascination with this field continually drives me to enhance my skills and knowledge.
+With six years of experience in multimedia, design, and programming, my goal is to apply this expertise to create innovative and challenging projects.

+🚀 The constant evolution of technologies in Web Development inspires me to continuously explore and refine my abilities.
+I'm excited to further expand my knowledge in this field and gain practical experience in a professional environment.

 📌 Every repository you'll find here on my GitHub is a testament to my dedication and growth during my undergraduate years.
-These projects represent the culmination of my learning and the application of classroom knowledge, each contributing to my evolution as a Full Stack Developer.
+These projects represent the culmination of my learning and the application of classroom knowledge, each contributing to my evolution as a Web Developer.

-🚀 Seeking opportunities to apply classroom knowledge and gain practical experience in the field.
-Open to collaborations, internships, and freelance projects.
-Let's connect and explore possibilities!

 🔗 Connect with me on LinkedIn: [https://www.linkedin.com/in/henmateus/](https://www.linkedin.com/in/henmateus/)